OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ## Prerequisites

-Outlook add-ins are comprised of HTML, CSS, and JavaScript files, so technically the only absolute prerequisite is some sort of web server to host the files.
-However, in this guide we're going to use some tools to make it easier to get up and running quickly.
-To follow along with this guide, you'll need the following:

 * [Node.js and npm](https://nodejs.org/en/)

 * The latest version of [Yeoman](http://yeoman.io/) and the [Yeoman generator for Office Add-ins](https://www.npmjs.com/package/generator-office).
 To install these tools globally, run the following command via the command prompt: